Note: If you have an intense dental fear, this post may trigger anxiety for you.

 Then I grew up and switched dentists.

-That is when it stopped being so fun.
+That is when it stopped being so fun when I got my first chipped tooth.

 My new “adult” dentist told me one day that one of my lovely “silver bullets” needed to be removed and replaced with a new filling.